Zac-Benattar/eveg/README.md

   - Get started by looking at some of the components already present such as ProductCard.svelte (my-skeleton-app/src/lib/components/ProductCard.svelte)
 - The UI library is [Skeleton](https://www.skeleton.dev/) which integrates [TailwindCSS](https://tailwindcss.com/) for styling.
 - Where possible try to use Skeleton's premade components as it saves time and looks pretty good.
-# Working on the website
-- Please create a new branch so we can work on different features simultaniously then merge with main when you have finished a feature.